Wednesday, 15 December, 2010

 Death:

 This mainly applies to American soaps.
 If someone dies, chances are pretty good they didn't actually die, even if you see the body and the death.
 They may have amnesia, they may have been kidnapped by a dastardly villain and held hostage for years, they may have faked their own death.
 It all depends on if the character is played by a popular actor who can be lured back to the show.
 If the original character is, in fact, dead, the returned actor will be their identical twin/lookalike.
-Funerals may be interrupted by drama but are usually fairly respectful.

 Twins:

 Will always be of opposite temperment.
 One bad, one good.
 One troubled, one on the straight and narrow.
-This is especially true if they are of the same sex, otherwise, boy/girl twins can be of similar temprement, usually high spirited, troubled, or trouble-making.
-One will always support the other and even cover up for the other or take the blame for the other's crimes and misdemeanors but may be swayed to the good and away from the dark side, especially of the bad twin is psychotic.
+This is especially true if they are of the same sex, otherwise, boy/girl twins can be of similar temperment, usually high spirited, troubled, or trouble-making.
+One will always support the other and even cover up for the other or take the blame for the other's crimes and misdemeanors but may be swayed to the good and away from the dark side, especially if the bad twin is psychotic.

 Weddings:

-Soap opera weddings are usually elaborate affairs, even when they're low key and "intimate".
-And the road to the wedding is not going to be smooth.
-Chances are the wedding will get called off at least once and there's a very good chance the wedding itself will be interrupted.
-(Jim McDonald exclaiming the he loves bride Fiona Middleton and please don't marry that plod DCI Alan!
-Tracy Barlow retrieving her baby and revealing the groom is the father nearly got her spiked with a red stilletto)
+Chances are the wedding will get called off at least once and there's a very good chance the wedding itself will be interrupted .
+Jiltings are common, often with a dramatic announcement in front of the Registrar and all their family and friends.
+(Jim McDonald exclaiming the he loves bride Fiona Middleton and please don't marry that plod, DCI Alan!
+Tracy Barlow retrieved her baby and revealed the groom is the father and it very nearly got her spiked with a red stilletto.
+Abused bride Shelley roundly dumped nasty Charlie Stubbs at the altar.)

 An interrupted wedding may or may not finish or it may finish and then disaster will hit.
 At the very least, the bride or groom or both will be scrambling to get to the wedding on time.
 If it all goes according to plan and the happy couple are knotted together, there will be other circumstances elsewhere...a wronged lover, a death, or the wedding has gone ahead though one of the couple has had serious doubts or a big secret yet to be uncovered.
-Smooth and effortless weddings may have a nasty surprise at the reception (Becky and Sunita were both arrested on false charges at theirs).
+Smooth and effortless weddings may have a nasty surprise at the reception (Becky and Sunita were both arrested of false charges at theirs).
 Deathbed weddings mean the survival of the ill.
-Jiltings are common.

-Other random ones that come to mind:
+Other random laws that come to mind:

 - If there is an argument with someone and anywhere near is a cold beverage, it will end up thrown in a face or dumped over a head.